 Honestly, I also use my sleeping bag at home.
 It has become a habit now.
 I had also used it during the cold monsoon nights at our Pondicherry University Hostel.

 The above Trawoc Rucksack was my companion for more than three years.
 I bought it from amazon just before the trek to Sandakphu in Darjeeling, India in 2017.
-Since then, we travelled to numerous, hiking as well as backpacking trips to South, East and Northeast India.
-What I love the most about backpacks and rucksacks is that it trains you to bear the weight, and in my case, has prepared me for hiking and mountaineering.
+Since then, we travelled on numerous, hiking as well as backpacking trips to South, East and Northeast India.
+What I love the most about backpacks and rucksacks is that it trains you to bear the weight, and in my case, have prepared me for hiking and mountaineering.